Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### All Eyes on Me {#birth-all-eyes-on-me}
-The character’s presence is impossible to ignore.
+The character's presence is impossible to ignore.
 **Effect:** The character cannot be forgotten.
 In confrontations, they may attempt one free emotion-based action per target (area-of-effect actions count each target).

 ---

 ### Karmic Vision {#cult-karmic-vision}
 The character perceives the hidden currents of fate and morality.
-**Effect:** The character may learn and use the **Sixth Sense**, allowing them to perceive a target’s alignment, persona (temperament and character), and current resources.
+**Effect:** The character may learn and use the **Sixth Sense**, allowing them to perceive a target's alignment, persona (temperament and character), and current resources.

 ---